lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

 - Execute exactly the listed actions.
 Do not click any other element than the one specified.
 - Use the exact selectors below.
 If a selector returns 0 or more than 1 element, stop and return an error with a 300-char DOM excerpt.
 - Wait for network idle before the first action, and for the UI to be stable (no layout/size changes) for 50 ms before each click or type.
-- ALWAYS DO
-  - Use Chrome DevTools commands (mcp_chrome-devtools_*) instead of JavaScript evaluation for ALL browser interactions (query, click, fill, etc.).
+- ALWAYS use Chrome DevTools commands (mcp_chrome-devtools_*) instead of JavaScript evaluation for ALL browser interactions (query, click, fill, etc.).
-  - Use mcp_chrome-devtools_evaluate_script to find elements by CSS selector
-  - Use mcp_chrome-devtools_click to click elements (not JavaScript click)
-  - Use mcp_chrome-devtools_fill to fill forms (not JavaScript)
-  - Use mcp_chrome-devtools_take_snapshot only when needed for verification, not for finding elements
-  - When evaluate_script returns a UID, use that exact UID immediately in the next click/fill command.
-  Do not take snapshots to verify, do not try to find the element again, do not question the UID.
-  Trust the selector and use the returned UID directly.
-- DO NOT
-    - Take snapshots to find elements
-    - Use JavaScript click() methods
-    - Guess UIDs from snapshots

 Step 1 - Open and start capturing:
 - Wait for network idle.